CSCI3390/project_1/README.md

 Let's look at an example of the mining process to clarify.
 Say we hash the string `this_is_a_bitcoin_block` with the SHA-256 function, which produces `5de97c4b0b4fd55c033fb1de4723de24b8fea9c6caa09af43008e0412ee2847a`.
 Now, we set the nonce to 20 and prepend it to the string, giving us `20this_is_a_bitcoin_block`.
 The new string hashes to `0c6de9a1e7a6b958dfe13c7383d9a5d3029a702691dfe689adec21b06676710b`, thus solving the puzzle for `k = 1`.
 Subsequently, a value of 457 for the nonce solves the puzzle for `k = 2` since `457this_is_a_bitcoin_block` hashes to `004306ef8f43e38fb17bce7cb96e568ed904e334dafb3cd69568a27ac564e08c`.

-Your task is to run **project_1** with Spark to determine the nonce for varying difficulties of `k` with one of the following strings:
+Your mission (and yes, you have to accept it) is to run **project_1** with Spark to determine the nonce for varying difficulties of `k` with one of the following strings:
 ```
 // If you're working in a pair
 this_is_a_bitcoin_block_of_yourEagleId1_and_yourEagleId2